 "Can you drink the cup I shall drink or be baptized in the same bath of pain as I?" —Mark 10:38

-After Jesus' Transfiguration, He tried again to communicate with the apostles about the cross.
+After Jesus' Transfiguration, He thought He had a better chance to communicate with the apostles about the cross.
 However, "they failed to understand His words" and "were afraid to question Him" (Mk 9:32).

 For the third time, Jesus said: "The Son of Man will be handed over to the chief priests and the scribes.
 They will condemn Him to death and hand Him over to the Gentiles, who will mock Him and spit at Him, flog Him, and finally kill Him.
 But three days later He will rise" (Mk 10:33-34).
 Once again, the apostles missed the point.
 James and John were busy positioning themselves for a promotion (Mk 10:37), and the other apostles were upset with James and John.